tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/SDK 下载/发布日志（Web）_intl_en.md

 The new version is not compatible with the legacy version.
 In addition to APIs, the new version introduced the following changes:

 - Changed the method of setting video attributes.
 All video attributes (resolution, frame rate, and bitrate) are now set using the `localStream.setVideoProfile()` API of the SDK via applications.
 The new version does not support setting video attributes via “Image Settings” (Spear Role) in the Tencent Cloud console.
-- Audio and video players are integrated into the stream object, and playback is now solely controlled by the SDK.
+- Integrated an audio/video player into the stream object.
+Playback is now solely controlled by the SDK.
 - Supported subscribing to and unsubscribing from remote audio/video streams via the `client.subscribe()` and `client.unsubscribe()` APIs.